Merthyr Tydfil: Transport

+Railway

+Transport for Wales (TfW) operates a regular service on the Merthyr Line from Merthyr Tydfil to Cardiff Queen Street and Cardiff Central.

+A new railway station will be built by 2024 as part of the South Wales Metro upgrades to the area.
+The provision of a new gateway railway station building at Merthyr Tydfil is a key strategic aspiration of the new emerging Town Centre Masterplan, providing a significant regeneration impact within the Borough, increasing connectivity and accessibility to the wider region.
+New overhead lines have been installed to the Merthyr tracks, powering new tram-trains.
+These will reduce journey times between Merthyr Tydfil and Cardiff city centre and allow TfW to increase the frequency of services to four every hour.

+Buses

+Merthyr Tydfil bus station is located in Swan Street, to the south of the town centre.
+It opened in June 2021, replacing a previous one in Castle Street.
+Its new location is closer to the railway station to facilitate interchange as part of the South Wales Metro network.

+Stagecoach South Wales operates services in the area, with routes connecting Merthyr to Aberdare, Brecon, Bridgend, Cardiff, Newport and Porthcawl.

 Roads

 Road improvements mean the town is increasingly a commuter location and has shown some of the highest house-price growth in the UK.

-Public transport

-Regular trains run from Merthyr Tydfil railway station to Cardiff Queen Street and Cardiff Central.
-Merthyr Tydfil bus station is located in Swan Street, to the south of the town centre.
-The station opened in June 2021, replacing a previous one in Castle Street.
-The new bus station is closer to the railway station, to facilitate interchange as part of a proposed South Wales Metro network.

 Employment

 Merthyr relies on a combination of public sector, manufacturing and service sector companies to provide employment.
-The Welsh Government has recently opened a major office in the town near a large telecommunications call centre (T-Mobile & EE).
+The Welsh Government has recently opened a major office in the town near a large telecommunications call centre (T-Mobile and EE, now part of BT Group).
 Hoover (now part of Candy Group) has its registered office in the town and remained a major employer until it transferred production abroad in March 2009, with a loss of 337 jobs from the closure of its factory.